Gibstick/giblab.github.io/_src/posts/2015-03-24-how-to-download-files-from-seashell-when-seashell-is-down.md

 Linux Users
 ===========

-Coming soon, but for now, the Seashell files are all stored under `~/.seashell/projects/` on `linux.student.cs.uwaterloo.ca`.
+Seashell files are all stored under `~/.seashell/projects/` on `linux.student.cs.uwaterloo.ca`.
 If you know how to mount SMB shares (I don't), the address is `smb://smb-files.student.cs.uwaterloo.ca/USERID` where USERID is your username.
+Or just mount the root and navigate to your directory.